2003 Quezon City elephant escape incident: Aftermath

-An investigation underwent regarding the circumstances of the escape and whether or not the company incurred violations or sanctions in bringing "wildlife threats" in the country.
-A team composed of wildlife experts and veterinarians was mobilized to check into living conditions of the elephants and if they were maltreated.
+An investigation was launched regarding the circumstances of the escape and whether or not the company incurred violations or sanctions in bringing "wildlife threats" in the country.
+A team composed of wildlife experts and veterinarians was mobilized to assess the living conditions of the elephants and determine if they were maltreated.

 The incident caused major traffic and blockages in the notoriously busy city center which led to the rerouting of several motorists.

 It was erroneously reported that one of the trainers was critically injured due to the animal stepping on his ribcage.
-This was later revealed that both trainers sustained only minor injuries and was treated in nearby Quirino Memorial Medical Center.
+It was later revealed that both trainers sustained only minor injuries and were treated in nearby Quirino Memorial Medical Center.
 Jumbo on the other hand was reported to not have sustained any damage from the fall and performed after a few days.

 Theories on why the elephant took a stroll dominated local news cycles for a few days.

-The incident also prompted controversy when a trainer spat on Actor and known elephant lover Mark Gil's face as he rushed to get near Jumbo.
+The incident also prompted controversy when a trainer spat on actor and known elephant lover Mark Gil's face as he rushed to get near Jumbo.